Red Fountain Climbing Rose

 This elegant variety is a large flowered climbing rose producing showy clusters of glowing red flowers; excellent for trellises, or along garden walls; remove spent flowers to encourage re-blooming; protect new growth from hard freezes in spring

 Red Fountain Climbing Rose is bathed in stunning fragrant red flowers along the branches in early summer.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The oval compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Red Fountain Climbing Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.